PDF(278.6 KB) View with Adobe Reader on a variety of devices

-Depending on Host configuration, it may chose to ignore ICMP Redirect messages that G1 sends to it.
-However, if Host uses ICMP Redirect messages to adjust its routing cache and starts sending subsequent data packets directly to G2, the following benefits are achieved in this scenario
+Dependent on Host configuration, it can chose to ignore ICMP Redirect messages that G1 sends to it.
+However, if Host uses ICMP Redirect messages to adjust its routing cache and starts to send subsequent data packets directly to G2, these benefits are achieved in this scenario

-optimisation of data forwarding path through the network; traffic reaches its desination faster
+Optimization of data forwarding path through the network; traffic reaches its destination faster

-As shown in Picture 2, after Host created route cache entry for Network X with G2 as its next hop, these benefits are seen in the network:
+As shown in Figure 2, after the Host created route cache entry for Network X with G2 as its next hop, these benefits are seen in the network:

-To understand the importance of ICMP Redirect mechanism, remember that early internet router implementations relied primarily on CPU resources to process data traffic.
-Hence, reducing traffic volume that had to be handled by any single router and minimizing the number of router hops that a particular traffic flow had to traverse on its way to the destination was very desirable.
+To understand the importance of ICMP Redirect mechanism, remember that early Internet router implementations relied primarily on CPU resources to process data traffic.
+Hence, it was desirable to reduce the traffic volume that had to be handled by any single router and also to minimize the number of router hops that a particular traffic flow had to traverse on its way to the destination.
 At the same time, Layer 2 forwarding (also known as switching) was mainly implemented in customized Application-Specific Integrated Circuits (ASIC), and from forwarding performance perspective was relatively 'cheap' compared to Layer 3 forwarding (also called routing), that, again, was done in general-purpose processors.

 Newer ASIC generations can do both Layer 2 and Layer 3 packet forwarding.
-Having Layer 3 table lookups performed in hardware helps reduce performance cost associated with packet handling by the routers.
-Furthermore, integrating Layer 3 forwarding functionality into Layer 2 switches (which are now called Layer 3 switches) made packet forwarding operation more efficient, eliminating the need for "one-armed router" (also known as "router on a stick") design options and avoiding limitations associated with such network configurations.
+The Layer 3 table look-up performed in hardware helps reduce performance cost associated with packet handling by the routers.
+Furthermore, when Layer 3 forwarding functionality into Layer 2 switches was integrated (which are now called Layer 3 switches) made packet forwarding operation more efficient, this eliminated the need for one-armed router (also known as router on a stick) design options and avoids limitations associated with such network configurations.

-Picture 3 builds on scenario in Picture 1.
+Figure 3 builds on scenario in Figure 1.
 Now Layer 2 and Layer 3 functions, originally provided by two separate nodes, Switch and router G1, are consolidated in a single Layer 3 Switch, such as Nexus 7000 Series platform.

 1. Gateway L3 Switch with IP address 10.0.0.1 receives data packet from a host 10.0.0.100 on a network to which it is attached.

-2. The gateway, L3 Switch, checks its routing table and obtains the address 10.0.0.2 of the next gateway, G2, on the route to data packet's destination network, X.
+2. The gateway, L3 Switch, checks its routing table and obtains the address 10.0.0.2 of the next gateway, G2, on the route to data packet destination network, X.

 3. If G2 and the host identified by the source address of IP packet are on the same network, ICMP Redirect message is sent to the host.
 The ICMP Redirect message advises the host to send its traffic for Network X directly to gateway G2 as this is a shorter path to the destination.